-Watering: T. florentii require careful watering during the winter until the spring.
-Get the soil wet and then wait until it is dry before watering again.
+Watering: T. florentii requires careful watering during the winter until the spring.
+Get the soil wet, and then wait until it is dry before watering again.
 In the summer, reduce watering to once per month.

 Fertilizing: Use liquid fertilizer for cacti and other succulents during the winter months.

 Repotting: You do not need to repot T. florentii often.
-You can do it when you see that the container becomes too small or shallow.
+However, you can do it when you see that the container becomes too small or shallow.

 Propagation: These succulents can be cultivated either by seed or by cuttings.
 Sow the seeds in fall and winter in a seedbox with a well-draining potting mix.
 The best time for taking cuttings is the fall.